Skip to Content

 But Serrano’s huge cut likely took a mental toll and caused sight impairment.
 Just as Serrano’s biggest moments came early, Taylor’s came late.
 She threw her finest flurry of fists at Serrano’s face in the fight’s last 15 seconds.
 And that might have been the difference between winning and losing.
 The judges all gave the champ the nod by a point, even with the questionable deduction for headbutts.

 Serrano didn’t endorse the decision against her.
-“I knew if it went to the judges it was going to be a little shady,” she said in her interview afterwards.
+“I knew if it went to the judges, it was going to be a little shady,” she said in her interview afterward.

 Taylor’s reputation back home is unbesmirched and unbesmirchable.
 She launched her pro career after winning gold in the 2012 Olympics, and has finished first in an annual poll of Ireland’s most admired athletes for seven years in a row.
 In a 2023 profile of the national hero, Alex Pattle of The Independent wrote, “When Taylor fights, God looks down and Irish children look up.”